virtualnitish/leetcode/foundation/trees.md

 # Find the Minimum Spanning Tree using Kruskal's Algorithm
 mst, total_weight = kruskal(graph, n)
+if not mst:
+    print("Minimum Spanning Tree not possible (graph is disconnected).")
+else:
     print("Edges in the Minimum Spanning Tree:", mst) print(f"Total weight of the Minimum Spanning Tree: {total_weight}")

 ```